LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

     }
 ```

-The following will check whether 30 days have passed after last rent payment.
+The following will check whether 30 days have passed after the last rent payment.

 ```ruby
     modifier RentTimesUp(uint _index) {